Polynomial-time solutions of computational problems in noncommutative-algebraic cryptography: Reducing to a matrix group over a finite field

 \bthm[Cheon--Jun \cite{CJ03}] Let $x\in [i,s]$ in $\BN$.
 Let $M\ge\max(|i|,|s|)$.
 Then: \be \itm The degrees of $t$ in $\op{LK}(x)\in \GL_n(\bbZ[t^{\pm 1},\frac{1}{2}])$ are in $\{-M,-M+1,\dots,M\}$. \itm The rational coefficients $\frac{c}{2^d}$ in $\op{LK}(x)$ ($c$ integer, $d$ nonnegative integer) satisfy: $|c|\le 2^{N^2M}, |d|\le 2NM$. \ee \ethm

 In the notation of Theorem \ref{thm:CJ1}, Theorem 2 in Cheon--Jun \cite{CJ03} implies that inversion of $\op{LK}(x)$ is of order $N^6\log M$ multiplications of entries.
 Ignoring logarithmic factors and thus assuming that each entry multiplication costs $NM\cdot N^2M=N^3M^2$, this accumulates to $N^8M^2$.
-This complexity is dominated by the complexity of the linear centralizer step of our cryptanalysis (Section \ref{sec:LC}).
+We will invert the function $\op{LK}$ as part of our cryptanalysis below.
+However, the complexity of the other steps in our cryptanalysis (in particular, the linear centralizer step---Section \ref{sec:LC}) dominate the complexity of inverting $\op{LK}$.

 Let us return to the Commutator KEP Problem \ref{prb:CKE}.
 By Corollary \ref{cor:bound},

 Let $M=4m(\ell+1)$.
 By Theorem \ref{thm:CJ1}, we have that

 the absolute values of the coefficients in this matrix are bounded by $2^{N^2(M+1)}$, and the maximal degree of $t$ in this matrix is bounded by $2M$.